rusinikita/blog/content/post/diagrams-as-code-benefits/index.md

 Diagrams as code have several benefits over traditional diagramming apps, including:

-### Time saving
+### Time-saving

 A most important benefit of diagrams as code is that they can save time when editing existing diagrams.

-Since diagrams are defined as code, changes can be made quickly and easily without the need to manually adjust the layout or formatting.
+Since diagrams are defined as code, changes can be made quickly and easily without manually adjusting the layout or formatting.

 #### Example